Any Diet Plan To Lose Weight Must Follow This 1 Rule

 A natural diet is one that will allows you to consume real food.
 Food that can be found in nature.
 Food that is nutrient dense and gives your body the building blocks that it needs.

 The best weight loss diets also understand the importance of balance.

-It is okay to eat a Twinkie or a bag of Doritios once in a while, but understand what this means.
+It is okay to eat a Twinkie or a bag of Doritos once in a blue moon, but understand what this means.
 These foods shouldn't make up a staple meal in your diet.

 If your diet is mainly composed of real, high-quality food, you do not have to be the awkward person that doesn't eat anything at a social gathering.